standardsemiconductor/VELDT-getting-started/README.md

 import Control.Monad.RWS (RWST)
 import qualified Control.Monad.RWS as RWS
 ```
-The exported types and functions define the api for our counter.
+The exported types and functions define the API for our counter.
 We want to be able to increment, decrement, set, or get the counter value.
-Additionally, we provide a conditional increment function.
+Additionally, we provide conditional increment functions.
 Its a good exercise to do the same for decrement.

 Lets define the counter type, it will be polymorphic so we may use the counter in different contexts with different underlying counter types e.g. `Counter (Index 25)`, `Counter (Unsigned 32)`, or `Counter (BitVector 8)`
 ```haskell
 newtype Counter a = Counter { unCounter :: a }
   deriving (NFDataX, Generic)
 ```
 Clash requires we derive `NFDataX` and `Generic` for any type which will be stored as state in a register.

 Next lets define a function which creates a counter.
-Its very simple, but it highlights a style we use throughout the library, functions prefixed with "mk" are state type constructors.
+Its very simple, but it highlights a style we use throughout the library; functions prefixed with "mk" are state type constructors.
 ```haskell
 mkCounter :: a -> Counter a
 mkCounter = Counter
 ```

-The rest of the api is monadic.
+The rest of the API is monadic.
 This is an opinion, you don't have to use monads to make a counter, but this guide does.
 We advise you to explore other styles, techniques and representations.
 That being said, we choose to represent mealy machines as Reader-Writer-State monads or RWS for short.
 In order to easily compose monadic functions we use the concrete RWS transformer from [mtl](http://hackage.haskell.org/package/mtl).
 It has the type `RWST r w s m a`.
 Although the counter does not use the Reader or Writer types `r` and `w`, other components in the library will and this eases composition, e.g. when we want to make a UART with both a counter and serializer.
 Lets define some simple functions to access or mutate our counter.
 ```haskell
 set :: (Monoid w, Monad m) => a -> RWST r w (Counter a) m () set = RWS.put .
 Counter